GUEDDES/react-course-advanced-guide/README.md

 ---

-## 🚀 Acknowledgments
+## 🙏 Acknowledgments

 - React team for the amazing framework
-- Open source community for the libraries used
+- Open source community
-- Contributors who help improve this repository
+- All contributors

 ---